bruvzz/bruvzz/README.md

   <br/>
 </div>

 *Recently, Discord has falsely terminated my main account.
-So, in the meantime, any questions/inquiries can be redirected to [dhhdhejjr](https://discord.com/users/975593523409719367).*
+So, in the meantime, I will remain silent until things settle down.*

 ## Projects 🚧